Home » National Parks » Royal National Park

 Read more

-The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.
+The 7 km return walk to Little Marley Beach from Wattamolla is one of the best walking tracks in Royal National Park.

-The first section of this easy walk meanders through a patch of scenic bushland, and the second part is on top of the cliffs following the coastline.
+The first section of this easy walk meanders through a patch of scenic bushland, and the second part is on top of the cliffs along the coastline.

 Read more

-The Palm Jungle Loop Track in Royal National Park is a fascinating 8.5 km walking trail through various types of landscapes and sceneries.
+The Palm Jungle Loop Track in Royal National Park is a fascinating 8.5 km walking trail that passes through a variety of landscapes and scenery.

-This moderately challenging trail takes in a thriving rainforest, beautiful coastal views, and impressive cliff tops, with a visit to Burning Palms Beach as a welcome bonus on a warm day.
+This moderately challenging track takes you through lush rainforest, along scenic coastal views, and over dramatic cliff tops, with a visit to Burning Palms Beach as a refreshing bonus on a warm day.

 Read more

-The Garie Beach to Era Beach Walk is a moderately challenging walking trail in Royal National Park, offering beautiful coastal scenery throughout.
+The walk from Garie Beach to Era Beach is a moderately challenging track in Royal National Park, offering beautiful coastal scenery throughout.

 The trail takes you past four beaches and includes a couple of steep climbs leading to vantage points with incredible views of the national park’s coastline.